be-green/be-green.github.io/_posts/2020-01-23-thought-on-priors.md

 As a largely self-taught statistician, after some time practicing both frequentist and Bayesian methods of inference, I find myself increasingly drawn to the notion that we (as people) _always_ have some form of information about the problem at hand.
 This is not to say we know anything quite strong, but in any problem there are a class of parameter values which we would reject out of hand.
 And if we really believe ourselves to be uninformed, it might be better to think about it for a while.

-This is to say, if I were to run an OLS regression and get back a $\beta$ estimate of 2,000, I would simply think that I had done something wrong.
+This is to say, if I were running OLS regression of a security against a market cap weighted index and get back a $\beta$ estimate of 2,000, I would simply think that I had done something wrong.
 And if I had not, without further evidence I would be inclined to think that this was merely a product of a very strange selection of sample for the estimate or that there is something that I have failed to include in my model.
 Just to make sure this looks strange, I might simulate a bunch of data given the data generating process

-$$R_t = \alpha + \beta X_t + \epsilon_t $$
+$R_t = \alpha + \beta X_t + \epsilon_t$

 which would give me egregiously large returns relative to my best understanding.